A Little story continues...

 DEFINITELY!

-There will be downtime each day and possibly a half day off with an organized trip or event, or a walk in the countryside.
+There will be downtime each day and time off for an organized trip or event, or a walk in the countryside.

 We encourage all participants to monitor their energy levels and work and rest at a comfortable pace.